MominaKhurram/SQL/README.md

     ), '%') AS Churn_Rate_Percentage
 FROM subscriptions;

-# How many the customers have churned straight after their initial free trial — what the percentage is this rounded to the nearest whole number?
+/*17.
+How many the customers have churned straight after their initial free trial — what the percentage is this rounded to the nearest whole number?*/

 SELECT
     COUNT(distinct customer_id) as Customer_churn,